hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/run.rst

 Execute
 =======

-Finally, we want to use our preliminary work to perform a test run by instantiating the clients and performing a simple payment over a Channel.
+Finally, we want to use our preliminary work to perform a test run by instantiating the clients and performing a simple payment over a channel.
 We put the code of this section into `main.go` Ultimately, you can run main.go to see the individual steps executing in your command line output.